-- 2. Stop inverter: The inverter stops before the Stop failure timer expires. - 3.
+- 1. Stop attempts: The inverter stops during the first stop attempt. - 2.
+Stop inverter: The inverter stops before the Stop failure timer expires. - 3.
 Running detection: When the running detection is OFF, the controller regards the inverter as stopped.

 Failure of inverter stop sequence